sulcata/Sulcata-Damage-Calculator/README.md

 ## Running

-`npm run serve` to start a local server that will automatically build and serve files as changes are made.
-Files will be served from `localhost:3000`.
+`npm start` to start a local server that will serve the app.

 ## Issues